AriFordsham/GHCWiki/commentary/source-tree.md

 Historically this contained the Perl script known as the GHC "driver"; in GHC 5.00 the driver was rewritten in Haskell and incorporated into GHC itself when we added GHCi and `--make`.
-This directory still contains the mangler? and the splitter?
+This directory still contains the [mangler](commentary/evil-mangler) and the splitter?
 Perl scripts, and a couple of wrappers used to invoke GHC on Windows.
 Also the package database constructed during a GHC build is stored in here.